Iliain/ss3-herd-driver/README.md

 ## Thanks

-Thanls to Mattyboddy and his original driver: https://github.com/mattyboddy/valet-silverstripe-driver
+Thanks to Mattyboddy and his original driver: https://github.com/mattyboddy/valet-silverstripe-driver

 I took his code and updated it to be compatible with PHP7 and Larevel Herd